Rumpunzel/rpg-thingy/conditions-and-resting.md

 ## Crafting

-You may create new asset and improve assets you already own by testing Craft.
+You may create new asset and improve assets you already own as detailed in [Crafting Assets](/assets#crafting-assets) in the chapter about assets.

-To create an asset with quality raring **1** is a test difficulty **1** test.

-After being created, assets can only be improved by **1** rating at a time.
-To improve a asset from a quality rating of **2** to a quality rating of **3,** is a difficulty **3** test.

-Improving an asset with rating **0** (an asset which broke after being used) grants **1** extra die to the test.

 ## Weather-Watching

 While resting, you attempt a difficulty **1** Wilderness Intuition test to ask the GM how the weather trait will change in the near future.

 You may also influence the weather by creating or changing a trait on the game by testing Wilderness with Intuition.
-Choose a rating for the trait you would like to create (if there is already a weather trait with equal or greater rating, you must instead change the existing trait; the difficulty is the current trait's rating).
+Choose a rating for the trait you would like to create (if there is already a weather trait with equal or greater rating, you must instead change the existing trait and the difficulty for the test will be the current trait's rating).

 If you've rolled more successes than the chosen rating, the game gets the weather trait of your choosing.